jjak0b/ansible_farm/docs/objects/vm_definition.md

     cleanup_tmp: boolean indicating if the uri's resource should be deleted

   net:
-    type: libvirt network type: 'user' or 'network' or 'bridge' or 'vde'
+    type: libvirt network type ('user' or 'network' or 'bridge' or 'vde')
-    source: Network'default' or 'a network name' | 'virbr0'
+    source: what network should use ( 'default' or 'a network name' or a interface name like 'virbr0', or a VDE network)
-    mac: "52:54:00:ca:cc:ac"
-    # ipv4 for now is supported
-    ip: "192.168.100.1" or 'dhcp'
-    mask: "24" # only if ip is not 'dhcp'
+    mac: The mac address of the VM
+    ip: IPv4 address
+    mask: Netmask in CIDR notation

   # Here can be inserted others fully custom properties for templating a custom vm's xml